What is Randonauting?

 Understanding Quantum Point Information

 In this case, I used the command “/getida” which replies with either an attractor or a void depending on which one has a higher power.
 The format of the bot’s reply will be the same if you use other commands like /getattractor or /getvoid.
-An intention driven anomaly(IDA) is really just an attractor or a void, both of which are a different type of anomalous pattern in quantum random data that can be influenced through human thought.
+An intention driven anomaly(IDA) is really just an attractor or a void, both of which are a different type of anomalous pattern in quantum random data that it hypothesized to be influenced by the human mind.
 You can also use the command “/getida”, for example, which will return three of the highest powered IDA’s, be it attractors or voids.
 So what exactly do all of the values that the bot returns mean?
-First of all, the seven digit number at the top of the message is just an ID used to find particular generations in the database behind the scenes.
+First of all, the seven digit number at the top of the message is just an ID for each particular point generation in the database.
 The two decimals in parentheses are the latitude longitude coordinates of the point.
 The other values are detailed below.

 - Type: This is the type of point generated.
 Types include pseudo(single pseudo-random point), quantum(single quantum random point), attractor(dense cluster of quantum points), and void(low density cluster of quantum points).